p4mars/spaic-object_sorting/README.md

-## Things that has to be implemented to integration with SLAM, localisationa and YOLO
+## Things that has to be implemented to integrate with SLAM, localisation and YOLO

 - **No SLAM or AMCL**: the global frame is `odom`, not `map`.
 The robot has no global map and cannot recover from positional drift.
 SLAM Toolbox and AMCL needs to be added later and change `global_frame` to `map` in `nav2_odom_only.yaml`.
 - **No obstacle avoidance**: the obstacle layer is disabled since no lidar is used for navigation in this demo.
 Only the inflation layer is active.